Nehemiah 5:10

 I, as well as my brothers and my servants, have been lending the people money and grain.
 Please, let us stop this usury.

-But let us stop charging this interest!
+Please, let us stop this usury.

 Persons / Places / Events